 Ms. Bredt currently sits on the Advisory Council for the Global Energy Management program.

 John Burkholder, MSSM

-Mr. Burkholder accumulated over 1500 hours tactical jet first pilot time and 300 carrier landings in his U.S. Navy career.
-Mr. Burkholder has a B.S. degree in Systems Engineering from the U.S. Naval Academy in Annapolis, Maryland and an M.S. degree in Systems Management from the University of Southern California.
+A Navy carrier pilot before joining SDG&E, accumulating more than 1,500 hours of tactical jet pilot time and nearly 300 day and night carrier landings.
+Mr. Burkholder has a B.S. in Systems Engineering (U.S. Naval Academy), and an M.S. in Systems Management (University of Southern California).

 Ralph Cantafio, J.D., MS